 Why They Built Underground

-The initial cause of Edinburgh’s use of subterranean living can be directly connected to the construction of the Flodden Wall in 1513.
-This surrounded the city, which meant that new buildings had to be constructed either outside the Wall (which was not safe from attack) or necessitated the conversion of cellars and below-street storage rooms into housing within the actual city.
+Edinburgh’s use of subterranean living is directly the result of the construction of the Flodden Wall in 1513.
+The Wall surrounded the city.
+This meant that new buildings had to be constructed either outside the Wall (which was not safe from attack) or necessitated the conversion of cellars and below-street storage rooms into housing within the actual city.

-Originally, the rooms under the bridges were used to hold prisoners and undesirables, but eventually bridges such as the South Bridge were used for tradesmen to use as economical shops, albeit shops with no windows and narrow doors.
+Originally, the rooms under the bridges were used to hold prisoners and undesirables.
+But eventually bridges such as the South Bridge became used for tradesmen as economical shops, albeit shops with no windows and narrow doors.

-During the 19th century, the population in the city swelled with survivors of the Irish famine, who relocated to cities such as Edinburgh and, lacking money, added to the crowds living below the city.
+During the 19th century, the population in the city swelled with survivors of the Irish famine who relocated to cities such as Edinburgh.
+Lacking money, they added to the crowds living below the city.
 A doctor of the time remarked that he found a family of four living in “a vault or cave under a large tenement…(and they sublet) their miserable and dark abodes to as many as can be crammed into them.”

-Over time, remains of this dark period in Edinburgh’s history would occasionally be discovered.
-In the 1970s, a substantial find was uncovered when the archaic Marlin’s Wynd, which once held the stalls of fruit and book merchants, was found virtually intact beneath the floors of the Royal Mile’s Tron Kirk.
+Over time, the remains of this dark period in Edinburgh’s history occasionally revealed itself.
+In the 1970s, construction workers uncovered a substantial find.
+The archaic Marlin’s Wynd, which once held the stalls of fruit and book merchants, revealed itself virtually intact beneath the floors of the Royal Mile’s Tron Kirk.

-Additional traces of the former city below the streets have come to light—arguably the most notorious being Mary King’s Close, a “street” buried beneath the City Chambers.
-Lore of the city states that in the mid-1640s that Close housed plague victims who were sealed up, still alive, in an effort to prevent the spread of the illness.
+Additional traces of Edinburgh Underground have come to light.
+Arguably the most notorious being Mary King’s Close, a “street” buried beneath the City Chambers.
+Lore states that in the mid-1640s Close housed plague victims who were sealed up, but still alive, in an effort to prevent the spread of the illness.